AdrianaStoi/tic-tac-toe/README.md

 ## User stories:

+* As user, I would like to be able to start or quit the game.
 * As a user, I would like to know the rules of the game.
 * As a user, I would like to view updated board and see the available moves.
 * As a user, I would like to see a message displayed, if I enter wrong character.